jayanath/k8-cluster-in-proxmox/README.md

-# k8-cluster-with-terraform
+# Deploy a K8 cluster in Proxmox using Terraform
-Deploying a Kubernetes cluster using Terraform
+Deploying a Kubernetes cluster in Proxmox using Terraform